pYtoner/night-miner/README.md

 ### How do I claim rewards later?

-**Address Consolidation (Preferred Method - Currently Unavailable):**

-The Scavenger Mine API has a `donate_to` endpoint that allows you to register a single Cardano address.
-Once working, all your mined rewards would be consolidated to that address automatically.

-- **Status:** Currently broken, waiting for IOHK to fix
-- **When fixed:** This miner will be updated to let you register your desired address
-- **Benefit:** You won't need the generated `.skey` files to claim rewards

-**Manual Claiming (Backup Method):**

-If the `donate_to` endpoint isn't fixed, you'll need to manually claim using:
-1. The `addr-*.skey` files to sign transactions
-2. Import keys into Eternl wallet or use Cardano CLI

-**Important:** Keep your `auto-mine-wallet/` backups safe regardless!
-Even if address consolidation works, you should retain the keys as a safety backup.
+Keep every `addr-*.skey` file safe.
+This build mines exclusively for your configured wallet and no longer exposes donation or consolidation tooling.
+When you're ready to claim rewards, import the keys into a wallet such as Eternl or sign transactions manually with `cardano-cli`.

+**Important:** Back up the entire `auto-mine-wallet/` directory regularly.
+These keys are the only way to recover mined rewards.

 ## Disclaimer

 This software is provided "as is" without warranty.
-By using this software, you agree to mine one solution per challenge for the developer.
+You are responsible for securing your wallet keys and complying with local regulations.
 Mining results depend on network conditions, competition, and luck.

 ---